 David suggested that companies look for efficiencies to outsource the things that do not require immediate responses.
-Something like managing cash positions, needs an immediate line of access for management and should be handled internally.
+Some things, like managing cash positions, need an immediate line of access for management and should be handled internally.
 However, there are things you have to do on a day-to-day basis that can be outsourced.
 Treasury does a lot of paperwork that could be done by others.
-For example, regular signatory updates need to be executed but it’s not as time critical and so this type of responsibility can be outsourced.
+For example, regular signatory updates need to be executed but it’s not as time critical, so this type of responsibility can be outsourced.

 With respect to smaller companies that don’t have hundreds of millions of dollars in the bank, Brett pointed out that a good relationship with your bank is crucial.
 You should be able to pick up the phone and get the right person straight away, and then get the help you need when you need it.
 He suggested some things to look for in a bank: Who can provide technology expertise?
 Who can help us build relationships?
 Will they be there to support your needs in three to five years?